How to Make a WooCommerce Product Feed?>

-Our state-of-the-art WooCommerce Product Feed manager plugin, named CTX Feed, comes in handy to relieve you from entering all the prerequisites one-by-one.
+Our state-of-the-art WooCommerce Product Feed manager plugin, named CTX Feed, comes in handy to relieve you from entering all the prerequisites one by one.
 Instead, you follow some steps to easily create, alter, or develop a product feed compatible with Google Shopping or any other channels.
-Let’s delve into the step-by-step guide to create a product feed using the CTX Feed plugin.
+Let’s delve into the step-by-step guide to creating a product feed using the CTX Feed plugin.

 Step-By-Step guidance to create product feed using CTX Feed Pro

 - Country – CTX Feed will automatically pick the country according to the country your WooCommerce store is based on.
 The country will come to an effect when you make a Google Shopping Feed or Bing Shopping Feed.
 However, you can manually select the country other than what’s entered into your WooCommerce setting.
 Don’t forget to add the shipping attribute into the feed configuration, as this will ensure whether your store will ship the items in selected countries or worldwide.

 If your country is selected as the United States, CTX Feed will only store the shipping information of the United States in the product feed.
 But you can easily override this by adding shipping info for any country from CTX Feed > Settings.